Frequently Asked Questions

 Is there a discount for Missional Marketing customers?

-Our partner, Missional Marketing, helps churches reach local families through Family Felt-Need pages and Google Ad campaigns.
-If your church has purchased a Family Felt-Need Landing Page Package from Missional Marketing (get details HERE) you may qualify for a discount up to 50% off the annual HomePointe partnership fee – qualifying your church for our lowest available rate – the year 4 maintenance fee.
-Let us know that you are a Missional Marketing customer when you sign-up for HomePointe so that we can reduce your membership fee accordingly.
+Our partner, Missional Marketing, helps churches reach local families through Google-Ad Landing Pages.
+If your church has purchased a Google-Ad Landing Page package from Missional Marketing you may qualify for a discount up to 20% off the annual HomePointe partnership fee.
+Let us know that you are a Missional Marketing customer when you sign-up for HomePointe so that we can discount your membership fee accordingly.

 Are there scholarships for churches struggling financially?